SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 	that might help to identify the cause of the event, act on the resulting matches and optionally modify the behavior of the observation.

+.. versionadded:: X1.1.0

 	**Note on versions prior to 1.1.0** The event class was ``SikuliEvent`` and it allowed to directly access the attributes like type, match, region, ... .
 	This class no longer exists and its follow up is the class ``ObserveEvent``.
 	This break of downward compatibility is by intention, to force the revision of scripts, that use the observe feature and are run with version 1.1.0+

+.. versionadded:: X1.1.1

+The feature FindFailed and/or ImageMissing handler allows to specify functions that are visited in the case of these failures happening.
+The handler gets an ObserveEvent object as parameter, that can be used to analyse the situation and define how the situation should be handled finally.

 	.. py:method:: getType()

 		get the type of the event

-		:return: a string containing APPEAR, VANISH or CHANGE
+		:return: a string containing APPEAR, VANISH, CHANGE, GENERIC, FINDFAILED, MISSING

-	.. py:method:: isAppear(), isVanish(), isChange()
+	.. py:method:: isAppear(), isVanish(), isChange(), isGeneric(), isFindFailed(), isMissing()

 		convenience methods, to check the type

 		:return: True or False

+	.. py:method:: getRegion()

+		The observing region of this event.

+		:return: the region object

 	.. py:method:: getPattern()

 		Get the pattern that triggered this event.
-A given image is packed into a pattern.
+A given image is packed into the pattern.
-		This is only valid for APPEAR and VANISH events.
+		This is only valid for APPEAR and VANISH events as well as for FINDFAILED and MISSING.

 		:return: the pattern object (which allows to access the given image if needed)

-	.. py:method:: getRegion()
+	.. py:method:: getImage()

-		The observing region of this event.
+		Directly access the given image in case of FINDFAILED and MISSING.

-		:return: the region object
+		:return: the image object

 	.. py:method:: getMatch()

 		For an APPEAR you get the :py:class:`Match` object